tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Reverted GMDX change limiting Assault Rifles, Assault Shotguns and Sawed Off's to 4 damage mods.
 Now they can have 5 just like everything else.
         - This was done because of integer truncation.
 In GMDX v9, the 5th upgrade would change their base damage from 4.2 to 4.5, which was pointless as it was rounded to 4 either way.
         - With vRSD partial damage calculations were added, so this is now relevant again.
+    - Low Tech Skill Overhaul
+        - Crowbar base damage increased from 8 to 10
         - Crowbar has been changed from +5 damage vs breakables to instead having 2x damage against breakables, to scale better with low-tech.
+        - Added a new perk: Hemorrhage, utilising a new mechanic: Bleed
+            - With the perk, organic enemies hit by throwing knives will begin to bleed, taking damage over time.
+            - Bleed damage is lethal and can kill targets.
+        - The Dragons Tooth Sword now requires Biocells to use.
+It starts with 100% charge, with each attack taking 2% if it hits a target, giving you 50 hits total.
+Biocells restore 20% (or 30% with the Field Repair perk), giving you an additional 10 (15) hits each.
+        - Dragons Tooth Sword base damage increased to 25 from 20.
     - Augmentation Changes
         - Augmentations with a long recharge (like the Spy Drone) now have a progress bar in the augmentation display in the HUD to show when they will be ready.
         - Augmentations can now be swapped out with the opposite choice when finding duplicate augmentation Canisters.